shreyassegu/shreyassegu.github.io/_posts/2020-03-29-learning-framework.md

 - Understand the differences between the pipelines of the different environments.
 - Talk about the release process, who does it and who takes ownership of the release.

-I hope this information might be useful to many engineers who want to get going faster, and this mighr help your learning process a lot more streamlined and efficient.
+I hope this information might be useful to many engineers who want to get going faster, and this might help your learning process a lot more streamlined and efficient.
 I will add on to this document whenever I learn new things which will be helpful for everybody else.